A healthy Mango Smoothie Recipe that is creamy and delicious! Made with only 4 ingredients – use fresh or frozen mango for a quick breakfast!

 If your smoothie comes out thin you might have added too much liquid.
 You can add more frozen fruit to make it thicker.

-Mango Smoothie FAQ
+Healthy Mango Smoothie Recipe FAQ

 To select a ripe mango, look for a mango that is slightly soft to the touch.
 It should almost feel like you’re pressing into the skin on the palm of your hand.
 Firm but a little bit of give to it!
 Make sure it is not too mushy because it could be bad inside.